grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -light      --light-mode                do not generate the entire DSP API.
   -clang      --clang                     when compiled with clang/clang++, adds specific #pragma for auto-vectorization.
   -flist      --file-list                 use file list used to eval process.
-  -exp10      --generate-exp10            function call instead of pow(10) function.
+  -exp10      --generate-exp10            pow(10,x) replaced by possibly faster exp10(x).
   -os         --one-sample                generate one sample computation.
   -cn <name>  --class-name <name>         specify the name of the dsp class to be used instead of mydsp.
   -scn <name> --super-class-name <name>   specify the name of the super class to be used instead of dsp.